Article provided by Revdex.com

 Aim high – Following a company’s standard complaint procedure can get you results but emailing a CEO or Managing director directly will get you heard a lot faster.
 Look for email addresses for senior-level staff on a company’s website and complain to them directly.

 Avoid calling the company – Calling the company can be an easy way of voicing your complaint, but often you will not know whom you are speaking to and your complaint can easily go unnoticed.
 Instead, look for third-party websites that offer a chance for customers to voice their complaints.
 Popular sites include Revdex.com, Yelp, and TripAdvisor.
 If you prefer government websites, you could place your complaints on websites such as BBB or the complaints board.

-Revdex is a new online business directory.
+Revdex is an online business directory that allows to report scam for a products and services.
 Consumers can post a review for any business, even if there is not an existing profile.
 Businesses can create their own profiles and respond to reviews.
-Revdex tries to provide a positive experience both for consumers and businesses.
-Visit the site to file complaint about travel, report shipping company issues, or any other such issues.